 Rogers’ Theory of Unitary Human Beings

 The belief of the coexistence of the human and the environment has greatly influenced the process of change toward better health.
 In short, a patient can’t be separated from his or her environment when addressing health and treatment.
-This view lead and opened Martha E. Rogers’ theory, known as the “Science of Unitary Human Beings,” which allowed nursing to be considered one of the scientific disciplines.
+This view leads and opened Martha E. Rogers’ theory, known as the “Science of Unitary Human Beings,” which allowed nursing to be considered one of the scientific disciplines.

 Rogers’ theory defined Nursing as “an art and science that is humanistic and humanitarian.
 It is directed toward the unitary human and is concerned with the nature and direction of human development.
 The goal of nurses is to participate in the process of change.”

-According to Rogers, the Science of Unitary Human Beings contains two dimensions: the science of nursing, which is the knowledge specific to the field of nursing that comes from scientific research; and the art of nursing, which involves using the science of nursing creatively to help better the life of the patient.
+According to Rogers, the Science of Unitary Human Beings contains two dimensions: the science of nursing, which is the knowledge specific to the field of nursing that comes from scientific research; and the art of nursing, which involves using the science of nursing creatively to help better the lives of the patient.